iLert/docs/getting-started/stakeholder-engagement.md

 * **External stakeholders** outside your organization, e.g. if you're an IT service provider and want to keep your

-  customers in the loop about an ongoing incident.
+  customers in the loop about an ongoing alert.

-Stakeholders will only be able to see the incidents to which they've subscribed to and won't be able to see any other data, such as other incidents, alert sources, escalation policies, etc.
+Stakeholders will only be able to see the alerts to which they've subscribed to and won't be able to see any other data, such as other alerts, alert sources, escalation policies, etc.

 ## Group stakeholders into teams <a id="2"></a>

 We recommend grouping stakeholders into teams.
-That way, you can subscribe an entire team to an incident instead of adding every user one by one.
-E.g., you could create teams by department or business service, which also makes it easier for incident responders to decide who to inform about an ongoing incident.
+That way, you can subscribe an entire team to an alert instead of adding every user one by one.
+E.g., you could create teams by department or business service, which also makes it easier for alert responders to decide who to inform about an ongoing alert.

 To manage teams, click on the cog icon and go to _Users and teams_.
 Note that you need to have the admin role to manage teams.

 ![](../.gitbook/assets/teams.png)

-## Subscribe a stakeholder to an incident <a id="3"></a>
+## Subscribe a stakeholder to an alert <a id="3"></a>

-Stakeholders - or any other iLert user - can be subscribed to incident by any incident responder within the web interface or the mobile app.
+Stakeholders - or any other iLert user - can be subscribed to alert by any alert responder within the web interface or the mobile app.

-Before you add a stakeholder to an incident, make sure to change the incident summary text so that stakeholders will be able to understand the impact of the incident.
-On the incident page, click on _Manage stakeholders of this incident_.
+Before you add a stakeholder to an alert, make sure to change the alert summary text so that stakeholders will be able to understand the impact of the alert.
+On the alert page, click on _Manage stakeholders of this incident_.

 ![](../.gitbook/assets/manage_stakeholder.png)

-After being added to an incident, stakeholders will immediately receive a notification using their preferred contact methods and will receive additional notifications for any of the following events:
+After being added to an alert, stakeholders will immediately receive a notification using their preferred contact methods and will receive additional notifications for any of the following events:

-* a status update is posted on the incident with the checkbox _Send as update to stakeholders_ enabled
+* a status update is posted on the alert with the checkbox _Send as update to stakeholders_ enabled
-* when the incident is resolved
+* when the alert is resolved

 ![](../.gitbook/assets/status_update.png)